Valkea/OC_P9/README.md

 #### Alice
 ```
-Alice is an acount with two opened tickets and one review.
+Alice is an account with two opened tickets and one review.
 She is not following any user, and she is not followed by anyone.

 So she is supposed to see its own tickets & reviews only